informatics-lab/s3-fuse-flex-volume/README.md

 ### goofys

 Goofys will only mount a specific bucket so you must provide the `bucket` option.
+Make sure the instances running your kubernetes nodes have permission to write to the bucket (e.g on AWS console, select a node instance and make sure there is an IAM that has a S3 write policy attached)

 ```yaml
 volumes: